Etpmls/Etpmls-Micro/README.md

 Etpmls belongs to an organization, not an individual.
 The project needs more developers to have a future, and we eagerly hope that you can join us.

 1. Don't cheat, don't brush star, and would rather nobody use it than fake
+2. No cult of personality, every developer is equal, no matter their level is good or bad
-2. Swearing is welcome.
+3. Swearing is welcome.
 If you feel that we are not writing well, you can scold it.
 We like negative comments because it allows us to see ourselves clearly.
-3. Developers are highly democratic, voting to determine the future of the project, and the minority obeys the majority, even if you want to `rm -rf /`
+4. Developers are highly democratic, voting to determine the future of the project, and the minority obeys the majority, even if you want to `rm -rf /`
-4. Born for interest
+5. Born for interest

 ## Prerequisites